 Apple’s iPhone runs the iOS operating system, while iPad run iPadOS—based on iOS.
 You can find the installed software version and upgrade to the latest iOS right from your Settings app if Apple still supports your device.

-The latest major version of Apple’s iOS operating system is iOS 11, which was first released on September 19, 2017.
-Apple releases new major versions of iOS roughly once every twelve months.
+The latest major versions of Apple’s mobile operating systems are iOS 15 and iPadOS 15, which Apple released on September 20, 2021.
+Apple releases new major versions of iOS and iPadOS roughly once every twelve months.

-You can check which version of iOS you have on your iPhone, iPad, or iPod touch via the Settings app.
+You can check which version of iOS or iPadOS you have on your iPhone, iPad, or iPod touch via the Settings app.

-You can upgrade iOS to the latest version available for your device from the Software Update screen.
-Your iPhone, iPad, or iPod touch may occasionally show a notification telling you a new version of iOS is available, too.
+You can upgrade iOS or iPadOS to the latest version available for your device from the Software Update screen.
+Your iPhone, iPad, or iPod touch may occasionally show a notification telling you a new version of iOS or iPadOS is available, too.

 You can also use iTunes to update an iPhone, iPad, or iPod touch.

-If your device tells you your software is up to date but you aren’t running iOS 11 yet, you’re probably using an older iPhone, iPad, or iPod Touch that Apple is no longer supporting with operating system updates.
+If your device tells you your software is up to date, but you aren’t running iOS 15 or iPadOS 15 yet, you’re probably using an older iPhone, iPad, or iPod Touch that Apple is no longer supporting with operating system updates.

-According to Apple, the following devices are compatible with the iOS 11 operating system:
+According to Apple, the following devices are compatible with the iOS 15 or iPadOS 15 operating system:

-If you have an older iPhone, iPad, or iPod that isn’t on this list, you won’t be offered the iOS 11 operating system on the Software Update screen.
+If you have an older iPhone, iPad, or iPod that isn’t on this list, you won’t be offered iOS 15 on the Software Update screen.
 You can still install the latest version that is compatible with your device.
-But, to get iOS 11, you’ll need a new device.
+But, to get iOS 15 or iPadOS 15, you’ll need a new device.